n-ferrante/MonteCarloTreeSearchCheckers/README.md

+# Checkers
-# Checkers implmentation using Monte Carlo Tree Search, Minimax, and Alpha-Beta
+This repository contains of the implementations to play checkers using agents that make deicsions based on the Monte Carlo Tree Search algorithm, Minimax algorithm, and Alpha-Beta Pruning algorithm.